apache/arrow/rust/ballista/rust/scheduler/README.md

 ```

 ## Scheduler UI
 A basic ui for the scheduler is in `ui/scheduler` of the ballista repo.
-It can be started using
+It can be started using the following [yarn](https://yarnpkg.com/) command

 ```bash
 yarn && yarn start
 ```